KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/metaphysics-symbol-key.md

 - Kaion is not a layer, not a hypostasis, and not a source.
 - Kaion is the **limit condition of motion**, not an origin of motion.
-- Centropic integration resolves toward Aion and may continue into Zenon.
+- Centropic integration resolves toward Aion and may open into Zenonic saturation.
 - Entropic collapse resolves toward Khaon and settles into Aion as static potential.
 - Both trajectories converge in stillness, not because they are the same, but because motion has ended.
 - Kaion preserves the **Non-fusion Axiom**: convergence without collapse into sameness.